 About the AEA

-As an affiliate of the Namibia Employers Federation (NEF), the AEA is represented on the Labour Advisory Council (LAC), the Social Security Commission (SSC) and the Namibia Training Authority (NTA).
+As an affiliate of the Namibia Employers’ Federation (NEF), the AEA is represented on the Labour Advisory Council (LAC), the Social Security Commission (SSC) and the Namibia Training Authority (NTA).

-The AEA is a founding member of the Namibia Agricultural Labour Forum (NALF) that deals constructively with labour-related agricultural issues, such as minimum wages and other conditions of employment.
+The AEA is furthermore a founding member of the Namibia Agricultural Labour Forum (NALF), a body that deals constructively with labour-related agricultural issues, such as minimum wages and other conditions of employment.
 Other partners on this forum are the Ministry of Labour, the NNFU, NECFU and NAFWU.

 The Association is represented on a committee that is headed by the Ministry of Labour & Social Welfare and the ILO on the prevention of Child Labour in Namibia.

 The AEA is responsible for the promotion of sound labour relations in the agricultural sector and provides labour advice to its members by means of telephonic or email correspondence as well as via the weekly NAU Newsletter.